Shot noise signatures of candidate states for the fractional quantum Hall $\nu = 12/5$ state: Discussions on calculations

+We now set up the considerations and assumptions used in our model.
 We assume $N$ equidistant `virtual reservoirs' across the length of the edge, which act as gauges for the voltages and currents at each point along the edge.
 Each hydrodynamic mode equilibrates with another by charges (electric and thermal) tunneling across from one mode to the other.
-We also assume that the reservoirs themselves do not accumulate electric or thermal currents, given by
+We also assume that the reservoirs themselves do not accumulate electric or thermal currents given by,

+Here $I(J)_{j,n}$ represents electric (thermal) current at reservoir site $j$ of mode $n$, and $I (J)_{j,n,i}^\tau$ represents tunneling electric (thermal) current from mode $n$ to mode $i$ at site $j$.
+The framework for computing the voltage profiles along this edge with multiple modes has been previously derived in \cite{Spanslatt2019, Park2019} and subsequently used in \cite{Christian2020,Park2020} to classify edge states using shot noise.
+But these works do not take the different thermal equilibration regimes possible in a device of this design, especially for a state like $\nu=12/5$ where there are no experimental estimates of thermal equilibration length.
+Despite that fact, one can appreciate the fact that the methodology to calculate voltage profiles and temperatures at the noise-spots does not change.
+Therefore we provide an overview of the formulation used to compute the necessary quantities in the subsequent sections.